xorbitsai/inference/doc/source/models/model_update.rst

 Xinference Models Hub is a full-stack platform for managing and sharing models.
 It provides a comprehensive solution for model registration, browsing, review workflows, and collaborative model management.

+You can visit the Models Hub at: https://model.xinference.io

 Quick Start
 -----------